Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 <tr class="odd">
 <td>optiga_crypt_create</td>
 <td><p>This operation creates an instance of <a href="#optiga_crypt">optiga_crypt</a>.
 The volatile memory gets allocated and initialized.
 This operation inherently creates an instance of <em>optiga_cmd</em> if available due to solution constraints (the number of <em>optiga_cmd</em> instances might be limited).</p>
-<p>Some of the optiga_crypt operations needs session context in OPTIGA™.
-In such a case, the instance of <em>optiga_cmd</em> of the respective optiga_crypt instances acquires one of the OPTIGA™ sessions before invoking the actual operation.</p></td>
+<p>Some of the optiga_crypt operations needs session context in OPTIGA™ Trust M. In such a case, the instance of <em>optiga_cmd</em> of the respective optiga_crypt instances acquires one of the OPTIGA™ Trust M sessions before invoking the actual operation.</p></td>
 </tr>
 <tr class="even">
 <td>optiga_crypt_destroy</td>